|

 fumbling for the tinder box in his pocket.

-Lying face-down in the lethal moss, the creature convulsed helplessly,
+Lying face-down in the lethal moss, the creature convulsed, blood-streaked

 Wilawen sank to the ground.
 Guenhwyvar, equally exhausted, padded